Appointments

 Extended Access

-You can now get an appointment with a healthcare professional on a weekday evening or Saturday.
+You can now schedule an appointment with a healthcare professional on weekday evenings or Saturdays.

 Appointments are available:

-You can book an appointment via your GP practice.
+To book an appointment, contact your GP practice.

 Extended Hours